 The team work closely with education, care staff and families to develop the skills of the students in a wide range of environments, so they can achieve as much as possible both independently and with help.

 This involves formal and informal assessment by the Occupational Therapists on a variety of skills including fine motor skills, visual perceptual skills, co-ordination, sensory processing and self-help skills.
 A programme is then set up with achievable aims and objectives to enable the student to develop their skills.
 This may involve individual therapy, group or classroom activities.

 Occupational therapists attend and contribute to EHCP, LAC, CIN and Annual Review meetings.
 Progress reports are sent regularly via the School, Occupational Therapy reports, CIN or Annual Review meetings.
 The Occupational Therapist is also available to discuss programme progress with parents.

-Many of our students also have sensory processing difficulties e.g. difficulty processing the sensory information they receive from their environment.
-The OT team also assess students for these difficulties and work with school staff, care staff and home to help the students with these issues and the difficulties they can impose on the student’s everyday life.
+Many of our students have sensory processing difficulties e.g. difficulty processing the sensory information they receive from their environment.
+The Occupational Therapy team continually assess students for these difficulties and work with school staff, care staff and home to help the students with these issues and the difficulties they can impose on the student’s everyday life.